open-telemetry/opentelemetry-dotnet/README.md

 package includes abstract classes and no-op implementations that comprise the OpenTelemetry API following [the specification](https://github.com/open-telemetry/opentelemetry-specification).
-The `Opentelemetry` package is the reference implementation of the API.
+The `OpenTelemetry` package is the reference implementation of the API.

-Libraries that produce telemetry data should only depend on `Opentelemetry.Api`, and defer the choice of the SDK to the application developer.
-Applications may depend on `Opentelemetry` or another package that implements the API.
+Libraries that produce telemetry data should only depend on `OpenTelemetry.Api`, and defer the choice of the SDK to the application developer.
+Applications may depend on `OpenTelemetry` or another package that implements the API.

 **Please note** that this library is currently in _alpha_, and shouldn't generally be used in production environments.